 The transportation series finished with the Policymakers’ Panel on May 9th.
 Links to all presentation slides and audio links from all events are available below.
 Links to audio and video are also below where available, more to come.

 There were many suggestions for next steps for you to get involved in transportation planning.
 If you have any other suggestions please let us know.

 - AMATS (Anchorage Metropolitan Area Transportation Solutions) is the planning organization for our area.
 You can find out what projects are underway and how to get involved.

 - The Federation of Community Councils will help you find your local Community Council and a direct way for citizen participation.

 - Mat-Su’s Long Range Transportation Plan is in the process of being updated.
-The public process will close on May 12th at 5 pm.
+The public process closed on May 12th.